Gifted and Talented Programs and Advanced Learner Services

 Granite School District Services for Gifted and Talented Students

-The Granite School District is fully committed to both excellence and equity for all students.
-Gifted students and high ability learners present a particular challenge to this goal given they may have mastered 50-80% or more of the core curriculum for their grade level before a course of study begins.
+The Granite School District is fully committed to the goal of providing both excellence and equity for all students.
+Gifted students and high ability learners present a particular challenge to this goal given they may be proficient on many of the core standards for their grade level before a course of study begins.
 Therefore, academic growth for these students can only be achieved through differentiated educational services, opportunities, and programs.

 These students need program modifications to receive an appropriate education.
 The distinction between gifted and talented is individual for each student and is based upon the severity of need.
 Needs of moderately talented students may well be met through enrichment opportunities within the regular school program.
 By contrast, the needs of some profoundly gifted students might only be met in a specialized district-wide program.
 These extremes define a continuum of need between moderately talented and profoundly gifted.
 Each academically gifted or talented student needs to be placed appropriately on this continuum.